Culture of Poland: Cuisine

 Polish foods include kiełbasa, pierogi (filled with meat, potatoes, cabbage, cheese or holiday fruits), pyzy (meat-filled dough balls), kopytka, gołąbki (meat and rice stuffed cabbage), śledzie (herring), bigos, schabowy, oscypek and much more.
 Traditionally, food such as soups flaki, rosół, zupa ogórkowa, zupa grzybowa (mushroom soup), żurek, zupa pomidorowa (tomato soup) have been prepared in large vessels intended for groups, often necessitating the use of devices such as oars in their preparation.
 Traditionally, hospitality is very important.

 In the Middle Ages, as the cities of Poland grew larger in size and the food markets developed, the culinary exchange of ideas progressed & people got acquainted with new dishes and recipes.
 Some regions became well known for the type of sausage they made and many sausages of today still carry those original names.
-The peasants acknowledged their honorable judgment, allowing them to maintain nourished for longer periods of time.
+The peasants acknowledged their honorable judgment, allowing them to remain nourished for longer periods of time.

-The most important drink is vodka.
-The first known written mention of the drink was in 1405 in Akta Grodzkie, the court documents from the Palatinate of Sandomierz in Poland.
+The first known written mention of vodka was in 1405 in Akta Grodzkie, the court documents from the Palatinate of Sandomierz in Poland.
 At the time, the word vodka (wódka), referred to chemical compounds such as medicines and cosmetics' cleansers, while the popular beverage was called gorzałka (from the Old Polish gorzeć meaning to burn), which is also the source of Ukrainian horilka (горілка).
 The word vodka written in Cyrillic appeared first in 1533, in relation to a medicinal drink brought from Poland to Russia by the merchants of Kievan Rus'.